New theoretical Fe II templates for bright quasars: Discussion

-The radially very extended emission is unlikely. \citet{KDP2015} argued that there is a kinematic correlation between the UV and the optical Fe II emissions, although they reported considerable positive shift of the UV Fe II with respect to the systemic redshift for the majority of their sources (their Fig.~10).
+Moreover, when confronting the templates with the broadband optical/UV data with the test object RM 102 we could not well represent the ratios of the UV-to-optical band, despite the use of the newest atomic data.
+The problem was already discussed by \citet{Joly1981J,verner2003,baldwin2004}. \citet{baldwin1995} used the Locally Optimized Cloud (LOC) model which allowed for a combination of clouds with a range of densities and distances to solve the issue and concluded that UV and optical emission come from two separate regions of different properties.
+But the radially very extended emission is unlikely. \citet{KDP2015} argued that there is a kinematic correlation between the UV and the optical Fe II emissions, although they reported considerable positive shift of the UV Fe II for the systemic redshift for the majority of their sources (their Fig.~10).
 The radius-luminosity relation discussed by \citet{zajacek2023} for both spectral ranges looks roughly similar, so the two regions cannot be considerably shifted.
-Furthermore, the possibility of measuring the Fe II delay in the optical and UV bands contradicts the major collisional origin of the emission, but some contributions cannot be ruled out.
-The atomic content of the recent version C23.00 of \cloudy \ used in this paper does not seem questionable, and apparently, the systematic improvement in the data did not solve the long-standing issue of UV and optical discrepancy.
-The metallicity dependence also does not seem to be strong enough to account for the issue.
+The problem of matching the theoretical templates over the full optical to UV spectral range is not likely due to the use of a single-zone approximation, particularly as some of the papers mentioned above used a multi-zone approach.

+However, we should note that there may also be a problem on the observational side.
+Despite the selection of the object with a high S/N ratio, the determination of the strength of Fe II emission is not perfect, particularly in the optical band where we also have some starlight contribution.
+We do not think it is the main source of the problem, but certainly, future applications of our new templates using the LOC model and more objects can shed light on the issue.

-There are thus two remaining issues which can solve the problem but they were not modelled in this paper since our primary goal was to provide a set of theoretical templates for further use.
+There are thus two remaining issues that can solve the problem and could be done in principle but they were not modeled in this paper since our primary goal was to provide a set of theoretical templates for further use.
+We do not discuss below the issues which are known but are far beyond the modeling possibilities.
+These are the dynamical aspects of cloud evolution: formation and destruction, including the collisions with the accretion disk.
+For a short summary and the references, see Appendix in \citet{muller2022}.